-19. Of the 55 UNECE member countries, 39 are Parties to the Espoo Convention (together with the European Community).
+- 19. Of the 55 UNECE member countries, 39 are Parties to the Espoo Convention (together with the European Community).
 The diversity of the region is reflected amongst the Parties (size, population size, population density).

-20. This diversity also applies to the administrative and legislative systems adopted, the number and type of new developments planned and the practice of public participation - which are factors directly influencing environmental impact assessment procedures.

-21. It should be noted that countries which are not a Party may also use the Convention as a reference point for international agreements concerning transboundary EIA.
+This diversity also applies to their administrative and legislative systems, the number and type of new developments planned and the practice of public participation which are factors directly influencing EIA procedures. - 20.
+It should be noted that countries that are not a Party may also use the Convention as a reference point for international agreements on transboundary EIA.
 Experience gained from such cases should also be reported, whenever possible, as it may enrich the practice of transboundary assessment.